transdigiware/blockchain/howto/ibp-console-smart-contracts-v2.md

 As a reminder, to leverage the smart contract lifecycle process, the peers on the channel must be running a Fabric v2.x image.
 The Fabric level of a peer is visible in the console by clicking a peer node to open it.
   ![Peer version](../images/peer-version.png "How to find the Fabric version of the peer"){: caption="Figure 1.
 How to find the Fabric version of the peer" caption-side="bottom"}

 If your peer is running a Fabric v1.4.x image, you cannot use this tutorial to manage your smart contract.
-Instead, see the [Deploy a smart contract using Fabric v1.4](/docs/blockchain?topic=blockchain-ibp-console-smart-contracts-v14) tutorial for instructions on how to install and instantiate the smart contract on the channel or upgrade the peer to use a Fabric v2.x image.
+Instead, see the [Deploy a smart contract using Fabric v1.4](/docs/blockchain?topic=blockchain-ibp-console-smart-contracts-v14) tutorial for instructions on how to deploy the smart contract on the channel or upgrade the peer to use a Fabric v2.x image.

 ### Create channel and join peers
 {: #ibp-console-smart-contracts-v2-before-peer}